frknkrc44/easy_utils/README.md

 #### CupertinoApp

-Add EasyNav.navigatorKey and EasyNav.cupertinoAppKey to your CupertinoApp instance.
+Add EasyNav.navigatorKey and EasyNav.appKey to your CupertinoApp instance.

 ```dart
   ...